Finite Verification of Infinite Families of Diagram Equations: Proofs

 Given a choice of values for the $\alpha_j$, $\delta_{k > 1}$ and $v$ we denote this choice by $q$ and use $B_q$ to mean ``the sub-diagram $B$ from the series !-box form with this choice of variables''.
 If one is copying variable names then these values must be the same in each copy of $B_q$, but we will show the more general case of when you cannot assume that each instance of $B_q$ contains the same choices of values for variables.
 (Even when creating children of the $\alpha_j$ and $\delta_{k>1}$ these children are contained entirely inside each instance of $B$ so specifying a choice for $q$ for each $B$ determines all the values for parameters inside $B$.)

-The last thing to define here is $G_q$. $G_q$ is the choice of parameter values inside $G$, same as for $B_q$, but we ignore the vector $v$ component of $q$.
+The last thing to define here is $G_q$. $G_q$ is the subdiagram $G$ instantiated with the values described by $q$, same as for $B_q$.
 Once we have chosen values for $q$ we may consider the matrix interpretation of the diagram:

-Given an equation $\bbD_1 = \bbD_2$ of two families of diagrams, both parameterised by a (non-nested, separated) !-box $\delta_1$ (among other parameters) we wish to remove our dependence on $\delta_1$ by instead verifying a finite set of equations, each of which has a fixed value $\delta_1 = d$.
+Given an equation $\bbD_1 = \bbD_2$ of two families of diagrams, both parameterised by a (non-nested, separated) !-box $\delta_1$ (among other parameters) we wish to remove our dependence on $\delta_1$ by instead verifying a finite set of equations, each of which has a different value for $\delta_1$.
 Note that for this to be the case we require the number of inputs to be equal; i.e. $m_1 = m_2 =m$ and $p_1 = p_2 =p$, but we do not require $n_1 = n_2$ in equation \ref{eqnseries-bbox}.
 With the aim of reducing notational clutter we instantiate $\delta_1 = d$ and express $D_1$ and $D_2$ in series !-box form, with matrix interpretations:

 And we wish to know when these two interpretations are equal.
 Rather than consider the matrices acting on two independent spaces we view them as acting on the direct sum of those two spaces and represent these maps as block matrices.
 (We drop the $\interpret{\cdot}$ notation when it would appear inside a matrix.)